Maxim-Mazurok/google-api-typings-generator/README.md

 #### Unit (WIP)

-Unit tests for this generator project are written with [Jasmine](https://jasmine.github.io/) and [Mocha](https://mochajs.org/).
+Unit tests for this generator project are written with [Jest](https://jestjs.io/).
 They can be run via:

 ```sh
 npm run test